-Marula Oil Anti Aging Benefits For Skin
+Marula Oil Benefits for Skin

 Oleic acid, the omega-9 fatty acid doesn’t only benefit your hair.
 It also benefits your skin.
-Nearly 70 percent of marula’s compounds are oleic adic.
+Nearly 70 percent of marula’s compounds are oleic acid.
 Its remaining natural compounds are also great for the skin, including palmitic acid (15 percent) and linoleic acid (almost 10 percent).

 This study concludes Marula oil does not irritate the skin and helps dry skin moisturize and hydrate.
 Additionally the oil exhibited occlusive effects (p < 0.001) when applied to normal skin.
-“Its inclusion in cosmetic products based on its traditional use may be justified,” says the study authors.
+“Its inclusion in cosmetic products based on its traditional use may be justified,” said the study authors.